Cyphrme/Style/README.md

 **Casing** for should always be **lower snake case**.
 Classes, and things like classes, should always be upper camel case (Pascal case) and begin with a capital letter.
 If classes are saved to a file, the file should have the same name as the class.

-Things like functions, methods, and variable names should be normal camel case and begin with a lowercase letter.
+Things like functions, methods, and variable names should be lower camel case.

 Acronyms should be treated as one word with only the first character capitalized.

 Constants and globals should be ALL CAPS and underscores should be used to break up words.

 Packages should be all lowercase with no underscores or dashes.
-If names are long consider subpackages in a Go-like fashion.
+If names are long consider subpackages in a Go-like fashion using subdirectories to organize your code.

 Avoid Hungarian notation and putting references to datatypes in names where possible.
 This clutters up code.  https://en.wikipedia.org/wiki/Hungarian_notation

 ### Encoding
 #### Line Endings